ComputeCanada/molmodsim-md-theory-lesson-novice/_episodes/01-Force_Fields_and_Interactions.md

 $ \vec{F}=\frac{d\vec{p}}{dt} $

-To summarize, if we know how to calculate the potential energy of a system then we can calculate forces and propagate a system in time.
-In other words, to run a molecular dynamics simulation we need to know the interaction potential for the particles in the system, from which we can calculate the forces acting on atoms and advance a system in time.
+In summary, if we know how to calculate a system's potential energy, we can calculate its forces and determine its propagation in time.
+In other words, we need to know the interaction potential for the particles in the system to calculate forces acting on atoms and advance a simulation.

+Let's examine a typical workflow for simulations of molecular dynamics.

 ![Flow diagram of MD process]({{ page.root }}/fig/Md_process_summary.png){: width="480" }